My Goshen! That’s Good Wine!

-It was Father’s Day anyway, and even though I’m not exactly a big wine guy, this trip made me happy.
+It was Father’s Day anyway, and even though I’m not exactly an oenophile, this trip made me happy.
 I drove west on Route 4, through Torrington and on to Goshen.
-Past the much-better-than you’d thinkAction Wildlife Park and then the surreal Goshen Stampede where one lone anti-rodeo protester stood guard by the entrance.
+Past the much-better-than you’d thinkAction Wildlife Foundation and then the slightly surreal Goshen Stampede, where one lone anti-rodeo protester stood guard by the entrance.

 Sunset Meadow is located on a beautiful parcel of land, high atop a hill.
 I noted that this wine tour stop offered winery tours, but then I looked at my young son and re-thought that idea.
 The usual tasting would have to suffice this time.

 2012: I think we dispensed with the tours right around this time as well.
 Since they’re all the same, what’s the point after a couple, y’know?